tyharbert/python-best-practices/ReadMe.md

 Follow [this guide](https://mypy.readthedocs.io/en/stable/getting_started.html) to add Mypy to your project.

-Adding a .toml file to your project and setting `strict = true` file to your project will let you set the
+Adding a .toml file to your project and setting `strict = true` will enforce strict typing.
+While strict may be too extreme, especially for existing code bases, you can mix typed and untyped code similar to Typescript.

+# Global Error Handling and Logging
+Every application should have some form of global error handling and logging.

+For a Flask API, such as this one you can use `@app.errorhandler(Exception)` to manage all unhandled exceptions.
+Other frameworks may have their own methods of catching unhandled exceptions, but for a basic Python applications a `try: ... except: ...` block at the highest level will do.